debnath003/joke-generator/README.md

 For reference, I also referred https://github.com/pyjokes/pyjokes which helped me to get every information needed for knowing about the pyjokes library.

 Also, just for fun, for every end of the loop, I added some funny statements, as I didn't have any idea on how to end the loop 😅.
-Also, please note that the code or the Python file given here is just an example of a prototype with CLI method, anything related to GUI is shelved for future purposes and real-time applications may also be implied in this project.
+Also, please note that the code or the Python file given here is just an example of a prototype with CLI method, anything related to GUI is shelved for future purposes and real-time applications may also be implied in this project after we update it with GUI in future.